lynnpetals/gen3-calc/README.md

 # Lynn's Pokémon Damage Calculator
-This calculator is a fork of Smogon's damage calculator, modified by the lovely anastaraweh for the express purpose of Nuzlockes, and this version attempts to continue that mission, with a focus on pretty user interface and optimisation for multiple hack games.
+This calculator is a fork of Smogon's damage calculator, modified by the lovely anastarawneh for the express purpose of Nuzlockes, and this version attempts to continue that mission, with a focus on pretty user interface and optimisation for multiple hack games.

 I will not succumb to settling for the old showdown calc.
 A calculator shall be my canvas, and art is what will be made.